marimo-team/marimo/docs/guides/state.md

 </div>

-- Maybe you want to tie two different UI elements, so that updating one updates the other.
+- You want to tie two different UI elements so that updating one updates the other.

 <div align="center" style="margin-top:2rem; margin-bottom:2rem">